 Classification of lasers will be in accordance with the latest version of the American National Standards Institute (ANSI) specifications, ANSI Z136.1.
-Each class IIIb or IV laser at the University of Texas Rio Grande Valley shall be registered with the State of Texas, and shall have a permit issued by the Laser Safety Officer.
+Each class IIIb or IV laser at the University of Texas Rio Grande Valley Rio Grande Valley shall be registered with the State of Texas, and shall have a permit issued by the Laser Safety Officer.
 Each IIIa laser or lower class laser that is not a semiconductor laser should be permitted.
 Semiconductor lasers may be permitted, and should have positive location control.
-Arrays of semiconductor lasers shall be controlled as the higher classification.
+Arrays of semiconductor lasers shall be permitted.
+Lasers which are classified as IIIa or lower, but which contain a IIIb or IV laser, shall be controlled as the higher classification.
 Each Registrant shall be responsible for establishing and supporting laser safety for the permitted laser(s).